chenwardT/lol_stats2/README.md

 Stored data is exposed via [`Django-Rest-Framework`](http://www.django-rest-framework.org/) with and consumed by a JS frontend.

-Analytical techniques to follow once functionality regarding retrieval, storage, and processing of data is solidified.

 This project and its author are not affiliated with Riot Games.

 ##Setup